kevinolega/callcentertrainingtips/_posts/2015-09-17-learning-steps.md

 You know something but it doesn’t require your full focus or consciousness.

-<em>At this point, the example I’d like to use is the same as in number three.
+*At this point, the example I’d like to use is the same as in number three.
 Say you know the script by heart, you’ve practiced it so many times you can say it with the right tone, you speak the words perfectly, you are convincing with every word, even your gestures, tone, facial expression matches what you’re saying.
-You don’t really need the conscious contribution of your brain anymore because you have mastered the script.</em>
+You don’t really need the conscious contribution of your brain anymore because you have mastered the script.*

 Simple examples to tasks where you have achieved mastery include, walking, reading, going to the toilet, taking a shower, speaking, going to the movie, texting, using Facebook, checking email or any process that involves multiple steps that you no longer think or worry about.